Our Board of Directors plays a crucial role in helping the AJW thrive in the community. Members and Officers include :

 Debra Erck recently retired from Austin ISD after 30 years of teaching, 28 of those at Hill Elementary.
 She is a vocalist and flautist, currently participating in the music program at Grace Episcopal Church in Georgetown, TX.
 Her passion for curriculum development has provided opportunities for collaborative work with a variety of arts organizations, including Austin Opera, Austin Symphony Orchestra, Austin Children’s Museum, and the Weill Music Institute at Carnegie Hall in NYC.
 Debra joined the AJW Board in September 2016.

-Tara Hall is the Senior Editor at OutboundEngine, an Austin-based startup that provides marketing automation for small businesses.
-She has been immersed in the Austin music scene since her arrival in 1996, when she kicked off her career writing about local live music and entertainment for Citysearch.
+Tara Hall is Content Manager of Property Listings at Turnkey Vacation Rentals, and served formerly as the Senior Editor at OutboundEngine, an Austin-based startup providing marketing automation for small businesses.
+She has been immersed in the Austin music scene since her arrival in 1996.
 Prior to OutboundEngine, Tara tackled music journalism on a national scale with LiveDaily and SoundSpike Media, where she covered tour news, interviewed chart-topping artists and reviewed live shows.
 Tara joined the AJW Board in September 2016.

 Leroy Wormley (Emeritus) has been a long time supporter of the AJW, joining the Board in September 2005.
 Now retired, the former IBM Community Relations Manager has been instrumental in seeking funds, participating in events, attending performances and providing board oversight.
 Leroy helped the AJW expand its presence in the Round Rock ISD through his networking initiative, resulting in a 30% increase in our school outreach.
 In his current ’emeritus’ role, he remains available to the Austin Jazz Workshop to provide board development advice and direct assistance as needed.